bibleexchange/courses/book-of-romans/001_doctrinal/303_unbending-authority-of-the-law.md

 ### Although the Gentile did not have the written word; they still had the same principals contained in the Word written on their heart

-## The defense of the accused – V. 19
+## The defense of the accused &mdash; V. 19

 What is the defense of the accused?

 The accused has nothing to say; every mouth is stopped.
 The Day of Judgment will be a day of silence.

-## The verdict – V.20
+## The verdict &mdash; V.20

 ### GUILTY AS CHARGED!

 ### No flesh is justified by deeds of law.

 This law refers to more than Moses Law; there is also reference to moral law and the law of conscience.
-The Gentile did not posses Moses’ Law, but every man has the moral law of God written on his heart and testified to by his conscience.
+The Gentile did not posses Moses&apos;s Law, but every man has the moral law of God written on his heart and testified to by his conscience.

 ### The death penalty has been levied against the condemned.
 Rom.6:23